 Treating depression usually involves antidepressant drugs.
 These medications modify the patient’s brain chemistry and help to stabilize their moods.
 Since antidepressants are not addictive and the risk of abuse is low, they are especially helpful for alcoholics.
 People with substance abuse disorders are more likely to try to abuse prescribed medications.
 Patients usually begin to feel the effects of antidepressants within a week or two.
 However, it can take months for them to get the full benefits.

 While antidepressant medication can be helpful, it doesn’t cure depression.
 Drugs should be used along with therapy and lifestyle changes.
 Psychotherapy can help patients to address underlying issues and develop better habits.
-Cognitive-behavioral therapy has especially proven to be effective in treating both alcohol use disorder and depression.
+Depression Treatment Centers provide cognitive-behavioral therapy which is proven to be effective in treating both alcohol use disorder and depression.
 It teaches individuals how to anticipate problems and plan a response ahead of time.
 The skills learned can be used well after the individual leaves treatment.

 Contact Asheville Recovery Center to Learn About Our Treatment Options

 Alcoholism or depression can be very difficult for an individual to manage.
 When they co-exist, they can result in significantly worse outcomes.
 Given the likelihood that one will trigger the other, both disorders need to be treated professionally.
 If you’re willing to give comprehensive, personalized treatment a try, contact Asheville Recovery Center.
-We’ll help you to manage your addiction and begin the journey to an all-round healthier life.
+We’ll help you to manage your addiction through alcoholism treatment and begin the journey to an all-around healthier life.